lucaminudel/The-fantastic-four-of-Continuous-Delivery/README.md

 # The fantastic four coding patterns of Continuous Delivery

-In this repo you find an example in C# of the coding patterns derscribed in the InfoQ article [Continuous Delivery Coding Patterns: Latent-to-Live Code & Forward Compatible Interim Versions](https://www.infoq.com/articles/continuous-delivery-coding-patterns).
+In this repo you find an example in C# of the coding patterns described in the InfoQ article [Continuous Delivery Coding Patterns: Latent-to-Live Code & Forward Compatible Interim Versions](https://www.infoq.com/articles/continuous-delivery-coding-patterns).

 Below you find a description of the patterns applied in sequence.
-Files for each version are organised in a different folders, to make it easier to download and inspect each version off-line.
+Files for each version are organised in a different folder, to make it easier to download and inspect each version off-line.

 ## Version 1-Initial-code

 This is the initial version that simulates tyre degradation using only a linear degradation per lap and the ideal lap time.

-- **Backward compativility breaking changes: none.**
+- **Backward compatibility breaking changes: none.**

 - **Rollback version: v0.**
 This is the previous official and well functioning version that can be used to replace this version in case a show-stopper bug shows-up.

 - **Supported Db version: v10.**
-The file that stores ideal laptime and the degradation per lap.
+The file that stores ideal lap time and the degradation per lap.

 ## Version 2a-Latent-code

 This version is the first step in extending the tyre degradation simulation taking into account tyre's temperature.
-It consists in adding side-by-side the new simulation paramiter in TyreDegradationParameters, and the new simulation in TyreDegradationSimulator, both as latent code.
+It consists in adding side-by-side the new simulation parameter in TyreDegradationParameters, and the new simulation in TyreDegradationSimulator, both as latent code.

 The new code added can be automatically tested, while keeping the system working as before and in a releasable state at any time.

-- **Backward compativility breaking changes: none.**
+- **Backward compatibility breaking changes: none.**

 - **Rollback version: v1.**